cloudamqp/lavinmq/README.md

 ### Flows

-Follows does an architectural description of the different flows in the server.
+Here is an architectural description of the different flows in the server.

 #### Publish